We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - at an event.

-And all whilst keeping your offline and online sales data in sync, and your inventory figures accurate.
+And all while keeping your offline and online sales data in sync, and your inventory figures accurate.

 It’s important to note however that if you’re serious about selling in person, you’ll usually need the ‘Shopify POS Pro’ add-on to get the most out of the point of sale features.

-This is because although all Shopify plans let you use POS, with the exception of ‘Shopify Plus’ they limit you to doing so in one location and don’t give you access to the best POS features.
+This is because although all Shopify plans let you use POS functionality, with the exception of ‘Shopify Plus’ they limit the number of staff who can access it, and don’t give you access to the best POS features.
 You will definitely need the ‘POS Pro’ add-on if you want to do things like:

 - work with an unlimited number of store staff